elinoc4/Security-Sys/README.md

 These simple Application was written with Laravel and Material Boostrap Design for the frontend

-it is also highly responsive runs on
+it is also highly responsive runs on smoothly on all via a web browser